code-dot-org/code-dot-org/pegasus/sites.v3/hourofcode.com/public/promote/resources.md

 **Subject line:** Can we help you host an Hour of Code?

-Between <%= campaign_date('short') %>, ten percent of students around the world will celebrate Computer Science Education Week by doing an Hour of Code at their school.
+Between {{campaigndateshort}}, ten percent of students around the world will celebrate Computer Science Education Week by doing an Hour of Code at their school.
 It’s an opportunity for every child to learn how the technology around us works.

 [Our organization/My name] would love to help [school name] run an Hour of Code event.
 We can help teachers host an Hour of Code in their classrooms (we don’t even need computers!) or if you would like to host a school assembly, we can arrange for a speaker to talk about how technology works and what it’s like to be a software engineer.